anistone9/ReadMe-generator/README.md

 - [Questions](#questions)

 ## Installation
-not sure
+npm install

 ## Usage
-not there yet
+use the node index command to get started

 ## License
-This application is covered under the following license: Boost Software License 1.0
+This application is covered under the following license: MIT

 ## Contributing
-ian made me do it
+Please use the Issues tab in the repository to submit questions

 ## Tests
 npm test

 ## Questions
-Link to GitHub profile: anistone9
+Link to GitHub profile: https://github.com/anistone9
-For additional questions, please contact me at: email.newemail
+For additional questions, please contact me at: ani.stone.v@gmail.com